Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 This means that 2 is where 20% of the data is found.
 So, 2 is in the 20th percentile of the data set.

-There are two other functions that are the used to find percentiles.
+Two other functions are used to find percentiles.
 More recently Microsoft has created new percentile functions that are specific in regards to including and excluding the percentile in the results.

 Each of these functions is briefly described below.

-PERCENTILE.EXC - This show the percentile excluding the percentile chosen in the results.
+PERCENTILE.EXC - This shows the percentile excluding the percentile chosen in the results.